alumni-labs-yyc/alumni-lab/README.md

 # Lighthouse Labs Alumni Lab

-Welcome to the Alumni Lab!
+Welcome to the Alumni Lab YYC!

 The goals of this lab: